codecheckers/codecheckers/README.md

 GitHub even provides a nice [search function](https://help.github.com/en/github/managing-files-in-a-repository/rendering-csv-and-tsv-data) for the file.
 If you have a good candidate, please check the codechecker is currently not busy with too many CODECHECKs already (see assigned issues in the [CODECHECK register](https://github.com/codecheckers/register/)).

-Alternatively, you can @-mention the [codecheckers team](https://github.com/orgs/codecheckers/teams/codecheckers) in the issue for managing the codecheck and ask around for interested codecheckers by adding `@codecheckers/codecheckers` to an issue comment.
+Alternatively, you can @-mention the codecheckers team with [`@codecheckers/codecheckers`](https://github.com/orgs/codecheckers/teams/codecheckers) in the issue for managing the codecheck and ask around for interested codecheckers by adding `@codecheckers/codecheckers` to an issue comment.

 Finally, you can ask the author for recommendations, start a call on Twitter, et cetera.